-The position sits within the Energy and Power Group, led by Professor Malcolm McCulloch.
-You will be supervised by Professor Stephanie Hirmer and Dr Alycia Leonard.
+The position sits within the Energy and Power Group, that is led by Professor Malcolm McCulloch.
+You will be working under Professor Stephanie Hirmer and will be co-supervised by Dr Alycia Leonard.
 The ethos of the group is focused on developing individuals to reach their goals, developing real- world tools and techniques for sustainable energy systems and to celebrate diversity.
+A hybrid working pattern is normal practice for the group.